chrokh/toow-old/_sources/chapters/interfaces.md

 That covers all the overloads of these classes.
 Importantly however, this is the [union](union), not the [intersection](intersection).
 It is the "sum" of all overloads, not the overloads that all of them happen to implement.
-Interfaces however should express members that all its implementors *share*.
+Interfaces however should express members that all its implementers *share*.
 Interfaces should express the intersection of members.

+Note that it also gives us a compiler error, since we're trying to define two overloads of `Encode` that both take `char` as input but returns different output.
+As we learned in the chapter on [overloading](overloading), this is not allowed.

+But why do we want both an `Encode` method that returns a `char` and an `Encode` method that returns a `string`?
+Well, we've talked about this before.
-As an example, the `RobbersCipher`, as we've talked about before, cannot possibly implement an encoding method that takes a `char` and returns a `char`.
+Remember how the `RobbersCipher` cannot implement an encoding method that takes a `char` and returns a `char`.
 Why?
 Because that's fundamentally not part of the specification of the Robber's cipher.
 The smallest unit that a Robber's cipher encoding can return is a `string`.
 Because if you are asked to encode a consonant then you must return three characters.
 If you are passed `L` and `o` is used as the vowel, then you must return `LoL`.
 There's just no way around it.

+However, some other ciphers, such as the `CaesarCipher`, *can* convert single characters to single characters.
+And since it would be useful to know that we've been returned only a single character we'd prefer to return values of type `char` rather than `string`.

 %This is also in line with a design principle known as the [interface segration principle](interface-segregation-principle) which we will discuss in a later chapter.